kpam92/reddit-tracker/README.md

 ### Items

   Items are stored in state with variables `title`, `quantity`, `price`, `total`, and `album_id`.
-The initial landing page calls a  `fetchAllPhotos` dispatch to get all images to show on the initial page.
 Items are rendered in the `ItemIndex` component, which maps over the items state, and renders each item in the `ItemDetail` component.
 The `ItemForm` at the top of the page creates new items, while a react-modal in `ItemDetail` allows the user to edit the component.
 A button in each item detail also deletes specific items.
   ```javascript
   const exampleItemState = {
     1: {